 The rosy boa is a mild-mannered snake.
-If the rosy boa can’t hide from a predator, it will try to fool its enemy by making its tail appear to be its head.
-The boa curls itself into a ball, with its real head in the center, raising its tail and moving it back and forth to create the appearance of a snake head ready to strike.Like other boas, most of which are much larger, the rosy boa takes a two-step approach to catching food.
-First it strikes out at prey with open jaws, grabbing hold with rear curving teeth to prevent escape.
-At the same time it wraps itself around its target and squeezes.
-When the victim stops struggling, indicating it has expired, the boa swallows its prey.
+If hiding from a predator is not an option, it will try to confuse the adversary by making its tail appear to be its head.
+The boa will curl itself into a ball with its head in the center and wave its tail back and forth to look like a snake head ready to strike.
+The rosy boa is an ambush predator, first striking out at prey with open jaws and grabbing hold to prevent escape.
+At the same time, it wraps itself around its target and squeezes.
+When the victim stops struggling, indicating it has expired, the boa swallows it headfirst.

 Its popularity as a pet has seen the proliferation of the snake, through commercial breeding, to fill the needs of the pet trade.
 Rosy boas are not listed by the International Union for Conservation of Nature (IUCN).

 Rosy boas are found in the Mojave Desert (California, Nevada, and Arizona) as well as the Colorado Desert, part of the Sonoran Desert, and the Coachella and Imperial Valleys in California extending south to Mexico.

 In the wild, they feed on nestling wood rats and other small mammals.
 They are popular pets, and in human care are quite satisfied to eat commercially available mice.

 These snakes are about two to three feet long and weigh about a pound.
 Their lifespan ranges from 20 to 30 years.